Hamilton-Verstappen Formula 1 duel hits the track in Texas

 Welcome back to Texas y’all.

-It was mere minutes into the second practice when Verstappen and Hamilton found themselves side-by-side entering the long straight at the starting grid.
+It was mere minutes into Friday’s second practice when Verstappen and Hamilton found themselves side-by-side entering the long straight at the starting grid.

 Verstappen said he was first to the spot, but Hamilton sprinted with him all the way to the end and took the inside line into the corner.
 It was the sort of risky, wheel-to-wheel move drivers seldom make in practice, especially these two given their history of collisions this season.